 But if you’re using for skin care, then you may fall in love with refined coconut oil, like me.

-I used to apply virgin coconut oil to my skin.
+I used to apply virgin coconut oil to skin.
 But after trying refined coconut oil, I began to use it on my skin more often than virgin coconut oil because it gets absorbed faster.

-Oh, remember to choose organic refined coconut oil so that you can safely use it in any way you want.
+Oh, remember to choose organic refined coconut oil so that you can use it safely in any way you want.